minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 ### 3.1.2.
 Create view for a list of objects

-Create a new SwiftUI file named "CourseListView.swift" and add the following code, which defines the View for the course list.
+Create a new SwiftUI file named [CourseListView.swift](https://github.com/minhtran241/gvcourses/blob/main/GVCourses/Views/Courses/CourseListView.swift) and add the following code, which defines the View for the course list.

 ```swift
 struct CoursesListView: View {